metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/freeze-sol-payment.md

 ---
-title: 'Core Candy Machine - Freeze Sol Payment Guard'
+title: 'Freeze Sol Payment Guard'
-metaTitle: 'Core Candy Machine - Guards - Freeze Sol Payment'
+metaTitle: Freeze Sol Payment Guard | Core Candy Machine
 description: "The Core Candy Machine 'Freeze Sol Payment' allows you to set the price of minting in SOL while also freezing the minted Core NFT Assets upon purchase for a set duration of time."
 ---